 By “not doing the healing”, you are definitely keeping your ego out but at the same time, you also want your ego or your consciousness to be present with your imagination and your body.
 In short, you are actually present in two worlds when you are both doing and not doing.

-I hope this makes sense to you and do try it the next time you are meditating.
+I hope this helps you and do try it the next time you are meditating.
 If you have any questions about this or want to do it live with me, you can join my Facebook Cancer Support Group.
 We are a coherent community that meets every Saturday morning for a Distance Healing session for those with cancer and their caretakers.

 It is in these Facebook Live sessions that I do my teaching.
 I learn and develop my thinking from your comments and questions.
 Consider yourself invited to join this group.